 The Company's fiscal year ends on the last Saturday in December.
-Fiscal years 2015, 2014 and 2013 include 52 weeks.
+Fiscal year 2016 includes 53 weeks and fiscal years 2015 and 2014 include 52 weeks.

 (d) Cash Equivalents

 The Company considers all liquid investments with maturities of three months or less to be cash equivalents.